Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The HD28DSE is equipped with a relatively small number of ports, including two HDMI 1.4/MHL, 1 audio output, one 12V out, 1 USB-power out, one mini-USB in, and 3D-sync out.

-Just like the design, the interface and settings on the HD28DSE are nearly indistinguishable from other projectors made by Optoma.
-You have your brightness, contrast, color temperature, etc, as well as a few standouts like the option to lock the keypad or put a parental control PIN in action if you want to keep the kids of the house from messing with the projector while you’re not in the room.
+Just like the design, the interface and settings on the HD28DSE are nearly indistinguishable from other projectors made by Optoma, like the Optoma HD27 3D DLP projector and Optoma HD142X 3D DLP projector.
+You have your brightness, contrast, color temperature, etc., as well as a few standouts like the option to lock the keypad or put a parental control PIN in action if you want to keep the kids of the house from messing with the projector while you’re not in the room.

-The Optoma HD28DSE falls into the category of cheaper, but surprisingly bright projectors that are able to create a full, lush image that’s perfectly visible during any time of the day or night.
+The Optoma HD28DSE falls into the category of cheaper, surprisingly bright projectors that can create a full, lush image that’s perfectly visible at any time of the day or night.
 If you need a projector that can still perform even with a lot of ambient light flooding in from surrounding windows, the 3,000 ANSI lumens on the HD28DSE have got you covered.

 At a distance of 10ft in near-darkness, we recorded a lux rating of 1,823 lux in the middle of the image, and a variable rate of 1,150 – 1,350 lux around the corners.
 This fluctuation is likely due to the way we had the image keystoned, and will be more consistent if you aren’t mounting your projector at an odd or extreme angle.

-Thanks to its use of the DARBEEVision Visual Presence technology, the Optoma HD28DSE maintained stellar picture quality throughout all the tests we ran.
-Movies and film stock shots looked rich with color, and the blacks weren’t muddled out by fast moving action or surrounding images.
-The clarity of the images was also stellar, with no bleeding edges or washed out details when things got a bit more hectic on screen.
+Thanks to its use of the DARBEEVision Visual Presence technology, which you can read about in our Optoma HD29Darbee 1080p projector review, the Optoma HD28DSE maintained stellar picture quality throughout all the tests we ran.
+Movies and film stock shots looked rich with color, and the blacks weren’t muddled out by fast-moving action or surrounding images.
+The clarity of the images was also stellar, with no bleeding edges or washed-out details when things got a bit more hectic on screen.

 Noise and Heat

-Even with a 10W rated speaker onboard, the sound coming out of the HD28DSE left us wanting for more.
+Even with a 10W-rated speaker onboard, the sound coming out of the HD28DSE left us wanting more.
 There was little-to-no bass to be found, and even though it was loud enough to fill up a room, the reliance on treble and mids was so jarring that it was actually a little painful when the dial was cranked up as far as it could go.

 Optoma has proven time and time again that it knows exactly what its customers look for when they buy a new projector, and the HD28DSE hits every note with near perfection.